smileatom/200-ok/README.md

 A cli http server to fire local requests at that always responds 200 OK.

-With cli options can customize status codes for common methods, body reflection, content-type header, and whether to return responses body at all.
+With cli options can customize status codes for common methods, body reflection, content-type header, and whether to return response body at all.

 ## Pre-requisites